 One of the most fun stops in Dublin (especially if you have kids) is the Dublin Zoo.
 The young and young at heart will have a great time getting to know the animals from around the world who called Dublin home.
 The zoo is one of the most fun places to see in Ireland and home to an incredible variety of animals that are native to Ireland, like the Galway sheep—it has no horns!

 Pro tip: Spotting wildlife (real or legendary) is one of the best things to do in Donegal as well.
 There’s a rumor of a Loch Ness-like monster that lives in Lough Eske.
 Since locals have claimed to have caught a glimpse of this mysterious creature, maybe you’ll be the next...

 Don't just visit Ireland, understand it!
-Visit EPIC, the Irish Emigration Museum and one of Ireland’s most engaging tourist attractions.
-You’ll have fun learning why Irishness is so celebrated through an interactive journey about how a small island-nation like Ireland has made a big impact on the entire planet.
-EPIC so, well, epic, that it was named Europe’s Leading Tourist Attraction in 2019.
+Visit EPIC, the Irish Emigration Museum, and one of Ireland’s most engaging tourist attractions.
+You’ll have fun learning why Irishness is so celebrated through an interactive journey about how a small island nation like Ireland has made a big impact on the entire planet.
+EPIC is so, well, epic, that it was named Europe’s Leading Tourist Attraction in 2019.